11. Sharing research

 As seen in Figure 4, the computational environment for a research project includes various components.
 Let’s start with the inner components are work our way out.

-As has been stressed throughout this text, version control is a key part of reproducible research.
-It allows you to track changes to your research code and data over time, the research compendium.
-This is important for ensuring that the research record is transparent.
 One of the most popular version control systems is Git.
 If you have interacted with the supplementary materials provided with this text (lessons, recipes, and labs), you are now familiar with working with Git (and GitHub) in day-to-day tasks.
 These tasks include:

 • Cloning a repository